realworldocaml/book/en/imperative-programming.md

 array.(index) <- expr
 ```

+Out-of-bounds accesses for arrays (and indeed for all the array-like
+data structures) will lead to an exception being thrown.

 Array literals are written using `[|` and `|]` as delimiters.
 Thus,
 `[| 1; 2; 3 |]` is a literal integer array.

 #### Strings